mochetts/gh_shoutout/README.md

 ## Database initialization
 Run `rails db:seed` to seed some data.

-## Running the project in development
+## Running in development
 1) Run `rails server` to start the backend server.
 2) Run `bin/webpack-dev-server` to enable webpack hot reloading.
+3) Navigate to `localhost:3000/challenge` to see the project running.

 ## How to run the test suite
 Run `rails test` to run unit/integration tests